Babbel is a subscription-based, online language learning platform, with a team based in Berlin, Germany.

 The company uses Confluence as a Content Management System, but the uncontrolled accumulation of content created more problems than it solved.

 We realized that, without managing how long a certain type of content is offered as relevant, people will have difficulty deciding if they are working with accurate information.
-Or without an automated way to clear old Confluence pages, the system will get more cluttered every day.
+Or without an automated way to archive old Confluence pages, the system will get more cluttered every day.

 We decided to look for a sophisticated tool to manage the lifecycle of Confluence content when people started complaining about Confluence.
 Content was not easy to find, and if you did find it, a lot of it was outdated but not recognizable as such, so decisions might have been taken under wrong assumptions.